Controller Mappings for Gran Turismo 1-4 Emulation 2022-08-28

 However, the DualShock 2’s pressure-sensitive face buttons turned out to be not much more than a mere quirk, as we would never see this feature again in later controllers like the DualShock 3 and Xbox gamepads.
 (Correction: the original genuine DualShock 3 controllers apparently did in fact have pressure-sensitive face and directional buttons.
 It is worth noting that generally most PC software/drivers would treat them all as digital buttons for simplicity’s sake, and that the later controllers, that is, the DualShock 4, would not feature pressure-sensitive face buttons as they were not utilised very well by most games).
 Since these later gamepads don’t have pressure-sensitive buttons, using them to play the PS2 Gran Turismo games in an emulator means that you face the same dilemma as that of the early PS1 games—if you wish to modulate the accelerator and brake, your only option is to map the analog sticks.
 One nice feature of the DualShock 3 PS3 controllers (and I believe Xbox 360 gamepads) is that their trigger buttons are in fact analog and use their own independent axis.
 The problem here of course, is that DualShock 2 controllers didn’t have such an axis, and therefore PS2 games (and emulators) do not take advantage of it by default.

-Thankfully, there is a workaround to this to allow us to use this extra trigger axis for the accelerator and brake inputs in the old Gran Turismo games.
+We can formulate a workaround to this to allow us to use this extra trigger axis for the accelerator and brake inputs in the old Gran Turismo games.
 The technique that will be used here will be to map the accelerator and brake to the analog sticks using the in-game input mapper, and then on top of this, apply our own custom mappings to the controller itself, externally from the game.
 To get an idea of this more clearly; imagine that in the game, we map the accelerator and brake to the Y-axis of the right analog stick.
 That is, the accelerator is pressed as the right analog stick is pushed upward, and the brake is pressed as the right-analog stick is pushed downward.
 By applying our own mappings externally, we can “hack” this using a mapping, so that the left analog trigger of the controller is used to control (virtually) how much the analog stick is pushed down (for brake), and the right trigger is mapped to control how much the stick is pushed up (for accelerator).
-By doing this we are able to use the left/right analog triggers (L2 and R2) of the controller to modulate the brake and accelerator inputs of the PS1 and PS2 games.
+In doing this we are able to use the left/right analog triggers (L2 and R2) of the controller to modulate the brake and accelerator inputs of the PS1 and PS2 games.

 Achieving the External Mappings

-This article is catered towards Linux users because of the totally non-existent documentation of how this can be achieved easily and intuitively on these operating systems.
+This article is broadly catered towards Linux users because of the totally non-existent documentation of how this can be achieved easily and intuitively on these operating systems.

 Presumably most people who find this article will be Windows users perhaps wondering how they can achieve these sorts of mappings.
 If you are on Windows, the process of achieving this is actually rather straight-forward; all that you will need is some sort of external controller mapping utility.
-One that I have used in the past for DualShock 3 that works perfectly is BetterDS3, however, this tool requires that you have the MotionInJoy DualShock 3 drivers installed (I strongly recommend searching for an alternative driver to this, as MotionInJoy is known for having produced extremely suspicious software.
+One that I have used in the past for DualShock 3 that works perfectly is BetterDS3, however, this tool requires that you have the MotionInJoy DualShock 3 drivers installed (I strongly recommend searching for an alternative driver to this, as MotionInJoy is well-known for being basically spyware.
 Installing their drivers ‘offline’ via unofficial means, which is what I did, is considered to be a somewhat safe method of using their drivers if you have to).
 If you are using a DualShock 4 or 5, or an Xbox gamepad, you will need to do some research of your own (as I don’t own any of these controllers) to find good Windows drivers for your controller and a mapping utility.

 Over on Linux, SDL is very widely-used as an input backend, and one that both the PCSX2 and DuckStation emulators can use (you should ensure that the backends in the emulators are indeed configured so, and not to something else like ‘evdev’, or else our mappings will not take effect).
 DualShock controller support is also available directly in the Linux kernel.
 If you too are a Gentoo user then you will need to build your kernel with the DualShock drivers included.
 Other distributions (Debian, Arch Linux, etc.) will almost always ship their kernels with this built in already for you.
 We will take advantage of SDL’s controller mapping ability, which, while it is somewhat difficult to understand at first (and frankly quite scary to look at), it does get the job done.
 The mappings I will show will be for DualShock 3 controllers.
 If you are not using a DualShock 3 controller, you will need to find a base mapping string for your controller to work off of, which you can often find in SDL’s public GameControllerDB list online.
 You can also find a default mapping for your controller by using one of the tools linked on that page, which should be able to generate a mapping string for you.
 Once you have a mapping for your controller, you should be able to apply the techniques described here to create your own mappings.